shg-eo/BugFire/README.md

 - No color flicker of walls or a man.
 (No plan of implementation, but i feel it cool...).
 (It is PC-8001's CRTC and programming limitation)

+- Using 16dot Font, not PC-8001 font.
+(License limitation)
+Pictures in the document is with PC-8001 font.

 ## Bugs (not a character in game, but programming bugs)
-- No game over with time limit or score < 0.
+- No "Game Over" with time limit or score < 0.
-- A new BUG (after all bugs killed, new one BUG appears) moves not smooth.
+- ~~A new BUG (after all bugs killed, new one BUG appears) moves not smooth.~~
 - BUGs can not eat the man, when crossing a BUG and a man.
 (But it's funny)
 - Disappear exit path, after you were killed by a new BUG (after killing all BUGs, a bug will appear).
-  You need to kill the new BUG.
+  You need to ~~kill the new BUG~~.
+Restart...

 and so on...